Tim Ball

-Timothy Francis Ball (November 5, 1938 – September 24, 2022) was a British-born Canadian public speaker and writer who was a professor in the Department of Geography at the University of Winnipeg from 1971 until his retirement in 1996.
-Ball then became very active in promoting rejection of the scientific consensus on global warming, giving public talks and writing opinion pieces and letters to the editor for Canadian newspapers.
-He has been a member of energy industry funded lobbying groups.
+Timothy Francis Ball (5 November 1938 – 24 September 2022) was a British-born Canadian public speaker and writer who was a professor in the Department of Geography at the University of Winnipeg from 1971 until his retirement in 1996.
+Subsequently Ball became active in promoting rejection of the scientific consensus on global warming, giving public talks and writing opinion pieces and letters to the editor for Canadian newspapers.

+Early life

+Timothy Ball was born on 5 November 1938, in Chippenham England and immigrated to Canada in 1957.
+He worked in Toronto and Sudbury before enlisting in the Royal Canadian Air Force in 1960.
+He was trained as an aircraft radio operator and for a time served in search and rescue in northern Canada.
+It was during his service that Ball first became interested in climate science.
+After eight and a half years in the Air Force, he left in 1968 and began his college studies.

 Education and professional career

 Ball received a bachelor's degree with honors in geography from the University of Winnipeg in 1970, followed by an M.A. from the University of Manitoba in 1971 and a PhD in geography with a specific focus on historical climatology from Queen Mary University of London in England in 1983.

 Ball became an instructor at the University of Winnipeg in 1971, and a lecturer the following year.
 He then served in the latter capacity for 10 years.
 In 1982 he became an assistant professor there, and was promoted to associate professor in 1984 and full professor in 1988.
 He retired from teaching in 1996.